copyrip/thermal-printing/README.md

 * DA - █

 ### Line-height
-* there is a minimum line-height
+* there is a minimum line-height (just set it to 1)
-*